serisman/pdk-digital-clock/README.md

 # pdk-digital-clock
 A 4-digit 7-segment digital clock, based on the inexpensive 8-bit Padauk microcontrollers

-This uses the [SLR0394DRC5BD](https://lcsc.com/product-detail/Led-Segment-Display_SUNLIGHT-SLR0394DRA5BD_C225902.html) 4-digit 7-segment common cathode 'time' display, which sits over the top of the 74HC595 and the (2) 4x resistor packs.
+This project uses the [SLR0394DRC5BD](https://lcsc.com/product-detail/Led-Segment-Display_SUNLIGHT-SLR0394DRA5BD_C225902.html) 4-digit 7-segment common cathode 'time' display, which sits over the top of a 74HC595 and (2) 4x resistor packs.
-The 74HC595 is used to drive the (4) 7-segment digits, and uses (2) outputs per digit for extra current sink capabilities.
+The 74HC595 is used to enable each of the four 7-segment digits, one at a time, using two output pins per digit for extra current sink capabilities.
 The segments themselves are driven directly by the Port B outputs of the Padauk microcontroller.
+Each of the four 7-segment digits is enabled and updated, one at a time, several 10's of times a second.

 ### Default Firmware (Push Button)
 - Link: [Firmware](firmware/)